 Second Largest Number In Array Java

-So when someone asks about any Java programs in interviews, first of all, we need to analyze the coding assignment and break it down.
-Now for this particular assignment, there are a couple of things that we need to take into account. so in order to find the Second Largest Number In Array we know one thing we must go through every element within the Array.
+When someone asks about Java programs in interviews, first of all, we need to analyze the coding assignment and break it down.
+Now, for this particular assignment, there are a couple of things that we need to take into account.
+So, in order to find the Second Largest Number In an Array, we know one thing: we must go through every element within the Array.

-• We must iterate through the entire list another thing is that we need to be able to keep track of the second highest number.
+• We must iterate through the entire list, and we also need to be able to keep track of the second-highest number.

-• We also need to be able to keep track of the highest number now the reason we need to be able to keep track of these numbers is basically to make sure that we are going to calculate the proper values upon each iteration of this loop.
+• We also need to be able to keep track of the highest number.
+This will ensure that we calculate the proper values for each iteration of this loop.

-• We need to know how to store the value of the above numbers as we iterate through this list so basically what this means is we need to be able to set up conditional statements that are going to check for the highest and the second highest values.
+• We need to know how to store the values of the above numbers as we iterate through this list.
+This basically means we need to be able to set up conditional statements that check for the highest and second-highest values.

 Approach

 First, take the number of elements that the user wants to enter in the array as input.
 Then, initialize an array with that size and take input from users.
-After taking input from the user, we will use the below approach to find out the second-highest number in an array.
+After taking input from the user, we will use the approach below to find the second-highest number in an array.

-• We’ll be initializing two integers – largest and second-largest.
+• We’ll initialize two integers—the largest and the second largest.
 Both integers will be set to the possible minimum integer value (i.e., Integer.MIN_VALUE).

-• This is the optional step where we are print all the elements of the array.
+• This is the optional step where we print all the elements of the array.

-• The main logic to find out the second-highest or second maximum number in the array is very simple.
-Whenever the current element of the array is greater than the value present in integer largest then set the largest value to the second-largest and current element to the largest.
-If the current element is less than the largest but greater than the second-largest then we will assign the current element to the second-largest.
-And we will repeat this process until we reached the last element of the array.
+• The main logic for finding the second-highest or second-maximized number in the array is very simple.
+Whenever the current element of the array is greater than the value present in the integer largest, then set the largest value to the second largest and the current element to the largest.
+If the current element is less than the largest but greater than the second largest, then we will assign the current element to the second largest.
+We will repeat this process until we reach the last element of the array.

-If you have traverse the complete array list then we will able to find the Second Largest Number In Array.
+If you have traversed the complete array list, then we will be able to find the second-largest number in the array.
 Here is the example program:

 package com.softwaretestingo.interviewprograms;